top of page

 Icelandic Aquatic Animals -

-a non-profit organization about Iceland's marine and aquatic ecosystems.
+a non-profit organization about Iceland's marine and freshwater ecosystems.

 Vatnaverur Íslands_Icelandic watercreatures_Dalrun Kaldakvisl Eygerdardottir.png